 The following guidelines have been developed to provide advice on how to prevent further spread of flatworms.
-Please see the Most Unwanted section of this website for more information on flatworms and the threat they pose to Ireland’s biodiversity and economy.
+Please see the New Zealand flatworm species account for more information on the threat they pose to biodiversity and economy.

 - Inspect your site for flatworms – Check regularly under matting or pots standing directly on the ground for flatworms or their egg capsules.
 Flatworms are found on the soil surface; they will seek damp places, such as under loose turfs, plastic or other sheeting, rocks, flat stones, plant containers etc. for shelter during the day.
 Egg capsules can also be found in such areas.
 Where containers stand on black polythene or capillary matting, frequently check, where possible, the underside of the polythene or matting for flatworms.
 Whenever pots are standing directly on the ground, check whether flatworms have hidden under the pot and are either still on the ground surface or have adhered to the underside of the pot.